 This course will explore the rapidly expanding developments in cleaner production methods and policies.
 The course will focus on new directions in environmentally conscious manufacturing and product design in Europe.
 The subject will cover topics ranging from European demonstration projects, environmental auditing, cleaner technology assessment, eco-efficiency models, water and energy conservation, sustainable product design, eco-design and life cycle assessment, product take-back and extended product life, full cost accounting, industrial ecology, environmental management systems and ISO 14000.
 Special emphasis will be given to new information data sources and an introduction to new cleaner production methods software.

 This course is designed as the second of two applied learning courses following PUBH.6660 MPH Practicum.
 It is a culminating experience for students in the MPH program.
-Students will demonstrate the mastery of a body of public health knowledge and achievement of the MPH competencies.
+Students in this course will demonstrate the mastery of a body of public health knowledge and achievement of the MPH competencies.
 They will do this through completing their practicum experience and developing a high-quality written product.